DrTexx/lifxtools/README.md

 _[NOTE]: This readme is a work-in-progress.
 If you require any specific information, please submit a github issue.
 I will try my best to address any questions you have in this readme once I get the chance.
 Thanks! :)_

 ## Notable usages
+### average_screen_color.py
+(Ultra-slow fade mode)
-- Stanley Kubrick's A Clockwork Orange is well enhanced by the effect of average_screen_color.py; first few minutes of the film are of particularly strong effect.
+Stanley Kubrick's A Clockwork Orange is well enhanced by the effect of average_screen_color.py; first few minutes of the film are of particularly strong effect.

 ## Todo
 ### Public Transport API Intergration